KasparEtter/ef1p/pages/email/email.md

 Benign inconsistencies
 </summary>

-As we have seen in the previous subsection, complexity is bad for [security](#security).
+As we have seen in the [previous section](#security), complexity is bad for security.
-As we will see in the next subsection, complexity is also bad for [innovation](#innovation).
+As we will see in the [next section](#innovation), complexity is also bad for innovation.
-But for now, let's have some fun with a few benign inconsistencies caused by email's complexity:
+But for now, let's have some fun with a few benign inconsistencies, which are caused by email's complexity:
 - What should happen when a user enters a `Subject` which is already [Encoded-Word encoded](#header-encoding)?
   In my opinion, the recipient should see exactly what the sender entered.
   In other words, `decode(encode(Subject)) = Subject` should always hold even if the `Subject` is already encoded.